 Today, Clydesdales are listed as vulnerable by the Rare Breeds Survival Trust, with only 500-900 remaining.

 The Clydesdale was originally being bred for heavy farm and industrial work but its large open hooves were better suited to city work than narrow arable furrows.
 It is noted for its high stepping, showy action, which makes it one of the most elegant heavy horses.

 * The unit by which the height of a horse is measured.

-In keeping with the traditions of the farming in Lanarkshire, the Wester Kittochside farm at the National Museum of Rural Life is home to two female Clydesdale horses, Mairi and Anna.
+In keeping with the traditions of the farming in Lanarkshire, the Wester Kittochside farm at the National Museum of Rural Life is home to two female Clydesdale horses.
 Meet them up at the farm or in the fields.

 Each year in July, the National Museum of Rural Life also hosts the Heavy Horse Show, where you can see Clydesdales compete in various classes, demonstrating logging and riding activities.